pingswept/me30-website/content/notes/pi-programming.md

 **That's cool, but how do I get Flask to start itself when the Pi boots?**

-For that, you want to install [Supervisor](http://supervisord.org).
+If you are logged in to your Pi remotely via SSH, you can just type in the commands above to start Flask and run a python script within it.
+But if you want Flask to start itself automatically when the Pi boots, then you'll want to install [Supervisor](http://supervisord.org).

 ```
 sudo apt install supervisor